Inodrillia hesperia

 Inodrillia hesperia is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

+These marine mollusks are typically found in deeper ocean waters and are known for their distinctive, slender, and elongated shells.
+The genus Inodrillia includes species that exhibit various patterns and colorations, which can make them particularly interesting to collectors and researchers.

 It was previously included within the family Turridae.

 Description

 The length of the shell varies between 7 mm and 15 mm.

 Distribution

 This marine species occurs off the Florida Keys, USA, and in the Caribbean Sea off Venezuela at depths between 201 and 263 m.